Much To Discuss

 When and where are the Much-to-Discuss events located?

 All events are virtual.
-Our events are on Thursdays from 6:00 pm-8:00 pm EST.
+Events in this program are on no more than one Thursdays per month from 6:00 pm-7:00 pm EST.

 What do I need to do to attend the event?